mjopenglsdl/small3d/README.md

 Compatibility
 -------------
 The engine has been successfully compiled and tested on Windows, OSX and Linux (Debian).
+It works with OpenGL 3.3, but will default to OpenGL 2.1 at runtime if the former is not available.

 If you have any problems with the builds, or any questions and need help, don't hesitate to [open an issue](https://github.com/coding3d/small3d/issues).